BACKGROUND

 WHERE WE ARE NOW

 By the beginning of 2021, sufficient funds had been raised to start work on the garden.
 A year later, the garden had been transformed into the area you see today, and was officially opened by the Lord Provost in September 2022.
-Focus is now turning onto the lodge house and plans are under discussion as to how this part of the project will come to fruition.
+But it was becoming clear that refurbishment of the lodge was a far larger project.
+Coincidentally, Alzheimer Scotland were on the lookout for a site for a second Outdoor Brain Health and Dementia Resource Centre and it was decided that the garden would become part of this Alzheimer Scotland initiative where funding would be available to transform the lodge into the resource centre.

 WHY THIS GARDEN IS IMPORTANT

-One in 6 people in the UK will be affected directly or indirectly by dementia in their lifetime.
-It is known that a garden has positive effects on improving the physical and mental well-being of dementia patients.
-The community garden will offer therapeutic benefits by way of sensory planting, gardening activity, reminiscence features and awareness elements.
-Volunteers will be on hand to offer informal support for people with dementia to access the garden with friends and family, helping to reduce isolation.
+One in six people in the UK will be affected directly or indirectly by dementia in their lifetime.
+It is known that a garden has positive effects on improving the physical and mental well-being of those living with dementia.
+The Trust is delighted that the garden, now entrusted to Alzheimer Scotland, will be a haven for those living with dementia and their carers for many years to come.